cartheur/aiventure-hero/README.md

 ## Why is this so interesting

 Working with Rodney implies some form of RJ to ease into development.
+At least this is the idea.

 ## The community